 2. Know your genre

 Chances are you have genres that appeal to you more than others.
 Those genres will replicate themselves from the big screen, to the small screen, to the book.
-So start off by identifying what you like to watch at the movies and on television.
+So if you’re struggling to read more books but love the big or small screen, start off by identifying what you like to watch at the movies and on television.
 Crime and suspense are my main passions – I watched every single episode of CSI- and when you look at my bookshelf you see those same passions there.
 Having a genre identified gives you a place to start when you go into a bookstore or library.